Pay-per-view

 Pay-per-view (PPV) is a type of pay television or webcast service that enables a viewer to pay to watch individual events via private telecast.

 Events can be purchased through a multichannel television platform using their electronic program guide, an automated telephone system, or through a live customer service representative.
 There has been an increasing number of PPVs distributed via streaming video online, either alongside or in lieu of carriage through television providers.
 In 2012, the popular video sharing platform YouTube began to allow partners to host live PPV events on the platform.

-Events distributed through PPV typically include boxing, mixed martial arts, professional wrestling, and concerts.
+Events distributed through PPV typically include combat sports including boxing and mixed martial arts, professional wrestling, and concerts.
 In the past, PPV was often used to distribute telecasts of feature films, as well as adult content such as pornographic films, but the growth of digital cable and streaming media caused these uses to be subsumed by video on demand systems (which allow viewers to purchase and view pre-recorded content at any time) instead, leaving PPV to focus primarily on live event programs and combat sports.